 This meter is located on the range hood.
 It registers the total number of hours that the generator has been operated.
-Refer to the hourmeter to determine when periodic maintenance is due and to record services which have been performed.
+Refer to the hourmeter

 NOTE: While the generator is running it is normal for the hourmeter to make a periodic "ticking" sound.